flytbase/flytdocs/source/docs/FlytOS/Ground_control_stations.rst

 Follow the steps below to get started with FlytConsole.

 1. Power on your Flight Computer running FlytOS.
-2. Connect your personal system to the same network that your Flight Computer is connected to.
+2. Connect your personal computer to the same network that your Flight Computer is connected to.
-4. If in AP mode, you can connect to FlytPOD/PRO’s WiFi i.e flytpod_wifi.
-If in client mode, connect to your router i.e the device running FlytOS is connected to.
+3. If your flight computer is in Access Point(AP) mode, you can connect to its WiFi (ssid: FlytPOD_wifi).
+If the flight computer is client mode, connect your personal computer to the same router which your flight computer is connected to.
-5. Next go to the following links to open FlytConsole: `<http://flytpod/flytconsole>`_
+4. Next go to the following link to open FlytConsole: `<http://flytpod/flytconsole>`_